Underground Railroad in Ohio: Ohio river and its tributaries

-One major entry route to Ohio involved boating down the Ohio River.
-This river was a major border between free and slave states as individuals used either a skiff, a steamboat, or a borrowed canoe.
+One major entry route to Ohio involved boating across or down the Ohio River in a skiff, a steamboat, or a borrowed canoe.
 Escape journeys were often taken at night to ensure secrecy and safety.
-From the riverside, there were at least 23 safe points of entry to the state, 13 of them entering from the Kentucky shore.
-Coshocton Ohio was a significant safe point because it was an intersection point for 3 major routes and was located along the river.
-Prior Foster, was a main conductor from this area who like many others guided individuals to freedom.
-Although the river could be traveled through, freedom seekers were more likely to be guided by allies on foot through the harsh terrain.
+From the river, there were at least 23 safe points of entry to the state, 13 of them entering from the Kentucky shore.
+Tributaries of the Ohio River also provided modes of travel for freedom seekers.
+Although some freedom seekers traveled through the state by river or canal, most were guided by allies on foot through the harsh terrain.